1300 088 065

 Mining Contractor

 There can be special cases and exceptions for Mining Contractors because they receive some of the highest salaries in Australia.
-While Mining Contractors may have shorter-term contracts today than previously, we have a few banks who adopt a common sense approach to considering applications.
+While mining contractors may have shorter-term contracts today than previously, we work with a few banks that adopt a common sense approach to considering applications.
 They understand that mining contracts can be easily replaced if they are not renewed.

 IT Contractor or IT Consultant